John Moffat (physicist): Early life and education

 Moffat was born in Copenhagen, Denmark, the son of a Scottish father, George Moffat, and Danish mother, Esther (née Winther).
 His father, a musician from Glasgow, was performing in a night club in Copenhagen when he met Esther, a dancer.
 They married three weeks later.

 In 1938, on the eve of the Second World War, John's father moved the family to London, correctly predicting that Denmark would be invaded by Germany.
 In later 1939, during the Blitz, the 7-year-old John was evacuated to Glasgow to live with his grandparents.
 But he failed to thrive in Glasgow, struggling academically, so after a year he returned to his parents, and all three moved to Bristol, where his father got a job searching ships for German spies.

-In Bristol, they lived close to the factory that manufactured the Bristol F2 Fighters.
+In Bristol, they lived close to the factory that manufactured the Bristol F.2 Fighters.
 Air raids were frequent as the Battle of Britain intensified in 1940.
 One day, they went to the boardwalk at Weston-super-Mare to escape the raids in Bristol, only to have German planes appear overhead.
 As Moffat recalled in his memoir, Einstein Wrote Back:

 "I heard the shriek of the whistling bombs as they fell, and then the hollow booms as they detonated deep inside the mud of the beach...
 The blast blew my parents and me across the road adjacent to the boardwalk.
 I landed in a garden on my back, opened my eyes and stared at the blue sky, and there was a loud ringing in my ears.
 The blood was pouring out of my nose, and I felt a terrible tightness and pain in my chest...
 In a daze, I got up, and soon discovered my parents in the same garden, on all fours, attempting to stand up, also suffering from nosebleeds and chest pains."

 The trauma from the bombing and the air-raids stayed with him for a lifetime, Moffat wrote:

 "At the time, I was somehow able to suppress the horror of our experiences during the war, and carry on day by day.
 However, about a year after the bombings in Bristol and Weston-super-Mare, I began suffering from what is now called post-traumatic stress disorder.
 I began getting severe nightmares and panic attacks.
 Even today I still occasionally experience panic attacks, generally when I am visiting Europe."

 When John was 7 or 8, his father took him to a psychiatrist in London because he insisted on reading sentences and clocks backward.
 The psychiatrist told his father that he was a genius.
 John, overhearing, did not think the word meant much for his future.

 After the war, the family moved back to Denmark, where John's father started an import-export business.
 He contracted tuberculosis from one of his employees and became seriously ill for a year, and the family struggled to get by.